 - After cataract surgery, you will usually be prescribed eye drops or an antibiotic, which may be covered by a Medicare Part D plan or Medicare Advantage plan that includes prescription drug coverage.
 These medications will not be covered by Original Medicare.

-- The cost of a cataract surgery performed with a laser is generally more expensive than when a laser is not used.
+- The cost of a laser cataract surgery is generally more expensive than when a laser is not used.

 Where Can I Ask Questions About Cataract Surgery and Medicare?

 If you’re enrolled in Original Medicare, you may call Medicare at 1-800-MEDICARE (1-800-633-4227) for questions about coverage of cataract surgery.